 Apdex is a numerical measure of user satisfaction with the performance of enterprise applications.
 It converts many measurements into one number on a uniform scale on the [0;1] interval:

-To define your apdex you need to first define a time threshold - T - separating satisfactory response times to unsatisfactory response time from your application or service.
+To define your apdex, you need to be an administrator of your Datadog account.
+To define your apdex you need to first define a time threshold—T—separating satisfactory response times from unsatisfactory response times from your application or service.
 With one threshold you can then define three categories:

 Once the threshold is defined and your requests are categorized, the apdex is defined as: